Our website uses cookies for statistical purposes.

 Open a Representative Office in Denmark

 Foreign businesses can open a representative office in Denmark as a means of establishing a presence in Copenhagen.
 This is simply a means of being present on the market and will not allow for engaging in any usual business activities for that company.
+This can be the first step for those foreign investors who wish to open a Danish company and could benefit from performing a market research or investigation before incorporating a Danish legal entity.

 Quick Facts